 Most Useful Languages in the Future

 This is just one example of the extent to which companies have gone global.
-And one of the key facilitator in this process is—you guessed it right, language.
+And one of the key facilitators in this process is—you guessed it right, language.

 Languages such as English, Mandarin, and Russian have dominated the global landscape for as long as we can remember but these might not be the only important languages to see the light of the next century with the surfacing of other languages on the global front.